Dublin: History

-The area of Dublin Bay has been inhabited by humans since prehistoric times, fish traps discovered from excavations during the construction of the Convention Centre Dublin indicate human habitation as far back as 6,000 years ago while further traps were also discovered closer to the old settlement of the city of Dublin on the south quays near St. James's Gate which also indicate mesolithic human activity.
+The area of Dublin Bay has been inhabited by humans since prehistoric times.
+Fish traps discovered from excavations during the construction of the Convention Centre Dublin indicate human habitation as far back as 6,000 years ago.
+Further traps were discovered closer to the old settlement of the city of Dublin on the south quays near St. James's Gate, which indicate mesolithic human activity.

-The writings of Ptolemy (the Greco-Roman astronomer and cartographer) in about 140 CE provide possibly the earliest reference to a settlement in Dublin.
-He called it Eblana polis (Ἔβλανα πόλις).
+Ptolemy's map of Ireland, of about 140 AD, provides possibly the earliest reference to a settlement near Dublin.
+Ptolemy, the Greco-Roman astronomer and cartographer, called it Eblana polis (Ἔβλανα πόλις).

 Dublin celebrated its 'official' millennium in 1988, meaning the Irish government recognised 988 as the year in which the city was settled and that this first settlement would later become the city of Dublin.

-It is now thought the Viking settlement of about 841 was preceded by a Christian ecclesiastical settlement known as Duibhlinn, from which Dyflin took its name.
+The Viking settlement of about 841 was preceded by a Christian ecclesiastical settlement known as Duibhlinn, from which Dyflin took its name.
 Evidence indicating that Anglo-Saxons occupied Dublin before the Vikings arrived in 841 has been found in an archaeological dig in Temple Bar.

 Beginning in the 9th and 10th centuries, there were two settlements which later became modern Dublin.
 The subsequent Scandinavian settlement centred on the River Poddle, a tributary of the Liffey in an area now known as Wood Quay.
 The Dubhlinn was a pool on the lowest stretch of the Poddle, where ships used to moor.
 This pool was finally fully infilled during the early 18th century, as the city grew.
 The Dubhlinn lay where the Castle Garden is now located, opposite the Chester Beatty Library within Dublin Castle.
 Táin Bó Cuailgne ("The Cattle Raid of Cooley") refers to Dublind rissa ratter Áth Cliath, meaning "Dublin, which is called Ath Cliath".